bjeanes/indexer-sync/README.md

 OPTIONS:
     -i, --interval <interval>    The interval (in seconds) between sync runs.
 Syncer will run once and exit if this is not provided [env: SYNC_INTERVAL=]
-        --jackett <jackett>      [src] URL to Jackett instance from where indexers should be sourced Basic Auth credentials will be extracted and used as admin password [env: SYNC_JACKETT_URL=] --radarr <radarr>        [dst] URL to Radarr instance where indexers should be updated.
-Encoded Basic Auth credentials will be extracted and used as the API token [env: SYNC_RADARR_URL=] --sonarr <sonarr>        [dst] URL to Sonarr instance where indexers should be updated.
+    -J, --jackett <jackett>      [src] URL to Jackett instance from where indexers should be sourced Basic Auth credentials will be extracted and used as admin password [env: SYNC_JACKETT_URL=] -R, --radarr <radarr>        [dst] URL to Radarr instance where indexers should be updated.
+Encoded Basic Auth credentials will be extracted and used as the API token [env: SYNC_RADARR_URL=] -S, --sonarr <sonarr>        [dst] URL to Sonarr instance where indexers should be updated.
 Encoded Basic Auth credentials will be extracted and used as the API token [env: SYNC_SONARR_URL=]

 $ indexer-sync --jackett http://$JACKETT_ADMIN_PW@jackett-instance:1234 --sonarr http://$SONARR_API_KEY@sonarr-instance:5678/